UnicoenProject/UNICOEN/README.txt

 * Description
 UNICOEN is a UNIfied COde ENgineering framework which provides a language-independent model to analyze and transform source code supporting multiple programming languages.
+The NuGet package of UNICOEN is available from https://nuget.org/packages/UNICOEN .

 * Authors
 The UNICOEN Project